pureconfig/pureconfig/modules/cats-effect2/README.md

 # Cats-effect2 module for PureConfig

 Adds support for loading configuration using [cats-effect 2.* series](https://github.com/typelevel/cats-effect) to control side effects.
+This module written for backport pureconfig to old `cats-effect 2.* series`.

 ## Add pureconfig-cats-effect2 to your project